RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 Select cIOS slot: 249 (In some cases, it may warn you that the current (c)IOS or IOS STUB will be overwritten.
 You can ignore this warning.)
 Select cIOS version: 65535
    - This revision is only used by the Wii when checking updates.
 It is set to the highest version to prevent a system update from overriding it with a non-functional official IOS.
-   - This option does not appear on the WiiU installer.
 ```
 ![Install cIOS 249](/images/Wii/Install249.png)
 2. Once set, press A twice to install.